-- Improving fish passage at the Little Campbell Creek crossing by constructing step-pools and installing a new culvert (Figure 19); - Improving drainage into Moose Meadows by removing a collapsed culvert and replacing it with a geomembrane-covered large rock subdrain to act as an equalization drain across the fill embank ment; and

-• Enhancing the water flow by directing storm water along the curb and gutter into the Moose Meadows wetland.
+- Improving fish passage at the Little Campbell Creek crossing by constructing step-pools and installing a new culvert (Figure 19); - Improving fish passage at the Craig Creek crossing by constructing step-pools and installing a new culvert (Figure 20); - Improving drainage into Moose Meadows by removing a collapsed culvert and replacing it with a geomembrane-covered large rock subdrain to act as an equalization drain across the fill embankment; - Enhancing the water flow by directing storm water treated by mechanical means and/or biofiltration swales into the Moose Meadow wetlands; and - Donating fee-in-lieu of mitigation for loss of wetland values.

-The no-action alternative would not improve fish passage in Little Campbell Creek or flow in Moose Meadows.
+The no-action alternative will not improve fish passage in Craig Creek, Little Campbell Creek or flow into Moose Meadows.